 Dossier format and submission using IUCLID

-The format for producing dossiers and the platform for submitting them to the EFSA are also changing.
+The format for producing dossiers and the platform for submitting them to EFSA are also changing for crop protection active substances.
 From 27 March 2021, dossiers must be prepared and submitted using IUCLID (International Uniform Chemical Information Database) software.
 IUCLID was developed jointly by the ECHA (European Chemicals Agency) and the OECD (Organisation for Economic Co-operation and Development).
 IUCLID has been used for many years for chemical and biocide notification in Europe under REACH (Registration, Evaluation, Authorisation and Restriction of Chemicals), BPR (Biocidal Product Regulation) and CLP (classification and labelling).

 Publication of all study reports, not just summaries

-From 27 March 2021, the EFSA will publish all study reports and not just summary dossiers.
+From 27 March 2021, EFSA will publish all study reports and not just summary dossiers.
 Applicants, therefore, need to identify and seek EFSA approval for the redaction of confidential information that might, if disclosed, harm their interests significantly.
-Information currently placed in Document J will remain confidential.
+Information currently placed in Document J of crop protection a.s. dossiers will remain confidential.
 To allow for this, two versions of the dossier will be submitted: one for the authorities and one redacted for use in the public domain.
-Information that can be justified as confidential includes personal information like names, addresses, email addresses, etc. and names of laboratories or animal suppliers involved in conducting vertebrate studies.
+Redacted reports can be appended in IUCLID.
+Information that can be justified as confidential includes personal information like names, addresses, e-mail addresses, etc. and names of laboratories or animal suppliers involved in conducting vertebrate studies.
 Other information may be classed as confidential if it would undermine the protection of “commercial interests of a natural legal person, including intellectual property” (Regulation EC 1049/2001).
+The limited list provided in the legislation and the extent to which companies have to demonstrate potential commercial harm is causing great discussion and concern amongst stakeholders and this aspect of the law is sure to be tested in the coming months.
+Further there is concern amongst CROs about the legal agreements they have with their customers, with protection of their staff, intellectual property and commercial interests.
+Such concerns have not been addressed by EFSA or EU Commission.

 Helping you navigate the GFL changes